 The last thing you want to do after losing a loved one in a fatal accident is a fight with the insurance company for compensation.
 At the Law Offices of Howard Craig Kornberg, we will do that for you.
 We seek a full and fair recovery so you can focus on what is most important — moving forward from your loss.

 We have more than 30 years of success in handling wrongful death cases resulting from:

 Whatever the cause of your loved one’s untimely accidental death, we are ready to stand by your side.
 We put all our energy and resources into obtaining a full recovery for loss of life and companionship, funeral expenses, and lost wages.

-We understand the confusion, hurt and pain you are feeling right now.
-Receiving compensation will not make these feeling go away, but it can ease your financial worries about the future.
+We understand the confusion, hurt, and pain you are feeling right now.
+Receiving compensation will not make these feelings go away, but it can ease your financial worries about the future.
 Let us show you how we can help.